Student Achievement

 Threshold: The threshold retention rate for first-time freshmen is 62%.
 This threshold was established based on recent history in retention rates and an analysis of admission, academic support, and student support efforts.

-Figure 8.1-1 Fall to Fall Retention Rates By Entering Class Year
+Figure 1, Fall to Fall Retention Rates by Entering Class Year (2018-2023)" charts the retention rates from the year of entry from 2018 - 2024.

 Definition: A course is considered to be completed if the student has not (1) dropped/withdrawn from the course, (2) taken an incomplete grade, or (3) failed the course.
-While some students must leave a course for unanticipated personal reasons, there are instances where the University could intervene to support improved completion of courses.
+While some students must leave a course for unanticipated, personal reasons, there are instances where the University could intervene to support improved completion of courses.

 Rationale for Selection: Information on the rate at which students complete courses can help the University identify places in the curriculum delivery where students encounter unusual difficulties.
-Students who fail or withdraw from courses are less likely to persist because low grades or course withdrawals will extend the time to degree.
+Students who fail or withdraw from courses are less likely to persist because low grades or course withdrawals will extend the time to degree completion.
 Thus, course completion data can offer insight regarding problems of retention and graduation and guide development of interventions.
 Internally, completion rates are examined by individual courses to determine if actions with regard to particular courses are necessary.

-Calculation: Course registrations and grades are analyzed after the end of the semester .
+Calculation: Course registrations and grades are analyzed after the end of the semester.
 The percentage of registered students who have not dropped/withdrawn, taken an incomplete, or received a failing grade in the course are defined to have completed the course.

 Threshold: The threshold course completion of eighty-eight percent (88%) is considered an acceptable target for course completion because some interruptions are outside students’ control, while others might improve with interventions.

-Performance: Figure 8.1-2 displays course completion rates academic year (fall and spring) between 2011-12 and 2020-21.
-Rates during this time fluctuated a small amount between 88.9% and 92.3%.
-After a decline a few years ago, completion rates have begun to increase in most recent semesters.
+Performance: Figure 2 “Course Completion Rates by Academic Year,” displays course completion rates by academic year (fall and spring) between 2014-15 and 2024-25.
+During most years (9 of 11 years reported), course completion rates were above the threshold value of 88%.
+After a decline a few years ago, completion rates have begun to increase in the most recent semesters.
 The University has made a holistic effort to improve student retention through cooperation of offices across campus.
-A recently implemented initiative to improve retention is the WesBridge Program preparing high school students for success is discussed in the Retention section above.
-Students in the program are provided the opportunity to jump-start their college education and further develop their academic skills, so that their transition into college is as smooth as possible..
-In Academics, the Academic Alert system became better systematized and effective when, in 2019, it became a function of the responsibility of the Associate Vice President for Academic Affairs and the staff of the Learning Center.
-Faculty submit Academic Alerts when they observe patterns in coursework that cause concern.
-The Academic Alerts provide the opportunity to intervene and assist, and when appropriate provide referrals for counseling, tutoring, and advising services to enable such students to succeed in their coursework.
-The purpose of the system is to help every student successfully complete courses, and the reporting and recordkeeping are strictly non-punitive.
+A recently implemented initiative to improve retention is the WesBridge Program, which prepares high school students for success in their university courses.
+Students in the program are provided the opportunity to jump-start their college education and further develop their academic skills so that their transition into college is as smooth as possible.

-Figure 8.1-2 Course Completion Rates by Academic Year
+Figure 2 Course Completion Rates by Academic Year

 Definition: The percentage of full-time first-time students (entering freshmen) who earn a bachelor’s degree in six years after entry.

-Rationale for Selection: Graduation rate is a commonly used measure to determine the extent to which students are making satisfactory progress in meeting their academic goals and progressing to degree completion.
+Rationale for Selection: Graduation rate is a commonly used measure to determine the extent to which students are making satisfactory progress in meeting their academic goals and progressing toward degree completion.
 Monitoring this measure, along with other related measures, alerts the faculty and administration regarding actions needed to improve support for students to be successful.
 Examination of data by gender, race, and socioeconomic status, provide detailed information to assist the faculty in targeting needed student support efforts.

 Calculation: First-time freshmen entering the University in one fall semester are tracked to the end of what would be their sixth year of enrollment to determine whether or not they have earned a bachelor’s degree.